-(1) To maintain an active National Early Childhood Credential, it must be renewed through the agency that awarded the original credential, or renewed as a Florida Birth Through Five Child Care Credential.
+- (1) To maintain an active National Early Childhood Credential, it must be renewed through the agency that awarded the original credential, or renewed as a Florida Birth Through Five Child Care Credential.
 Once renewed, for licensing purposes, individuals must complete a CF-FSP Form 5211, Florida Child Care Staff Credential Verification Application to have the individual's Training Transcript updated with renewed credential information.
 An individual with an inactive National Child Care Credential may submit a renewal application, but while inactive the individual shall not be counted to meet the staff credential requirement.
-The application will be reviewed, and if approved, a certificate will be issued with a renewal date of five years from the date the completed renewal application was processed.

-(2) A staff credential awarded for formal education qualifications does not need to be renewed to remain active.

-(3) To maintain an active Birth Through Five FCCPC or School-Age Child Care Credential, every five (5) years a candidate must complete the renewal Section of the CF-FSP Form 5211; if all criteria are met, the individual's Training Transcript will be updated with renewed credential information.
+The application will be reviewed, and if approved, a certificate will be issued with a renewal date of five years from the date the completed renewal application was processed. - (2) A staff credential awarded for formal education qualifications does not need to be renewed to remain active. - (3) To maintain an active Birth Through Five FCCPC or School-Age Child Care Credential, every five (5) years a candidate must complete the renewal Section of the CF-FSP Form 5211; if all criteria are met, the individual's Training Transcript will be updated with renewed credential information.
 Renewal applications may be submitted by the candidate no earlier than one (1) year prior to the end of the active period of the Birth Through Five or School-Age Child Care Credential.
 An individual with an inactive Birth Through Five or School-Age Child Care Credential may submit a renewal application, but while inactive the individual shall not be counted to meet the staff credential requirement.
-The application will be reviewed, and if approved, a certificate will be issued with a renewal date of five years from the date the renewal requirements are met.

-- (4) A staff credential awarded for Employment History Exemption is always active and does not need to be renewed. - CC Facility Handbook 4.8.2 - 3.
-Florida Child Care Professional Credential Training Program Providers
+The application will be reviewed, and if approved, a certificate will be issued with a renewal date of five years from the date the renewal requirements are met. - (4) A staff credential awarded for Employment History Exemption is always active and does not need to be renewed. - 3.
+FCCPC (Florida Child Care Professional Credential) Training Program Providers

-DCF is responsible for ensuring the approved Birth Through Five and

-School-Age FCCPC Training Providers meet the program requirements.
+DCF is responsible for ensuring the approved Birth Through Five and School-Age FCCPC Training Providers meet the program requirements.
+A list of approved "Birth Through Five and School-Age FCCPC Training Providers" may be obtained from the DCF website, www.myflfamilies.com/childcare.